NigelWGMajor/jam-box/nix-notes.md

 ## Latest:

-I used mat-sidenav for the test contacts page, but had to resort to an absolute positioning for the side nav to get it to scroll.
-Maybe I can avoid that though ...

-Can try removing the positioning code, as the right-hand panel is now working ...

-Alternatively, use the new "basic" table structure to get things working properly.
+I used mat-sidenav for the test contacts page.
+This could maybe be eliminated by using the new "basic" table structure to get things working properly.

 # NEXT: